Early Learning Victoria is a child-safe organisation. We have a zero-tolerance approach to child abuse and harm.

 Definitions

-Complaint: Expression of dissatisfaction made to or about an organisation, related to its products, services, staff or the handling of a complaint, where a response or resolution is explicitly or implicitly expected to be legally required.
+Complaint: In the context of this policy, a complaint is any expression of dissatisfaction made to or about Early Learning Victoria.
+This could be related to services, staff or the handling of a complaint, where a response or resolution is required.

 Regulatory Authority: The Regulatory Authority is established by the National Law.
-It regulates providers of early childhood education and care services to ensure they protect children’s safety, health and wellbeing and comply with the Child Safe Standards.
-The department is the Regulatory Authority for early childhood services in Victoria under a range of regulatory schemes.
+It regulates providers of early childhood education and care services to ensure they protect children’s safety, health and wellbeing.
+It also ensures compliance with the Child Safe Standards.

 Updated